 - Preserving already strained healthcare resources.
-Infertility clinics like Chen's are being asked to reserve personal protective equipment (PPE), such as masks and gowns, as well as treatment rooms for potential use by COVID-19 patients, she says.
+At the start of the pandemic, infertility clinics like Chen's were being asked to reserve personal protective equipment (PPE), such as masks and gowns, as well as treatment rooms for potential use by COVID-19 patients, she says.
+A rise in case rates and hospitalizations could create the same situation again.
 Staff also may not be available to treat pregnant women, either due to falling ill themselves, being in quarantine due to exposure, or because they are needed to treat COVID-19 patients.
 Jungheim notes that if lab technicians who identify and freeze eggs and embryos become sick, nobody else would be available to do these critical tasks.

-Chen advises fertility patients to use the coronavirus-imposed break in treatment to improve their fertility at home, and to ready themselves for when treatment restarts.
+If you must delay treatment, consider this expert’s guidance: Chen advises fertility patients to use the coronavirus-imposed break in treatment to improve their fertility at home, and to ready themselves for when treatment restarts.
 "There's a lot they can do right now," she says.
-Among her tips: